AnushkaKamerkar/packer-st2/opt/README.md

-# StackStorm Vagrant/OVA
+# Coditation Vagrant/OVA
-Tools, consoles, scripts, apps and other content shipped to `/opt/ova` dir and used in StackStorm Vagrant/OVA image.
+Tools, consoles, scripts, apps and other content shipped to `/opt/ova` dir and used in Coditation Vagrant/OVA image.